Thunhaal/FUTURE_ML_01/Task_01_Sales_Forecasting/README.md

 ## 📌 Project Overview

-Organizations rely heavily on **data-driven forecasting** for inventory planning, supply-chain optimization, and profitability.
+Organizations rely on **data-driven forecasting** for inventory planning, supply-chain optimization, and profitability.
 In this task, we:

 - Processed Instax camera transaction dataset